SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 }
 ```

 * `rules` - int array.
-A list of associated rule ids.
+A list of associated rule IDs.

 or